SnazzyPulsar/SnazzyPulsar/README.md

 - 👋 Hello!
-I’m @SnazzyPulsar, a web developer in uh, development.
+I’m @SnazzyPulsar, Python and front-end WebdDev
-- 👀 I’m interested in Python, Javascript, HTML, CSS, and also very interested in Machine Learning
+- 👀 I’m interested in Python, app development, Aduino, and IndieWeb.
-- 🌱 I’m currently learning HTML, CSS, Javascript, and Python
+- 🌱 I’m currently learning Python and will likely learn either Rust or C# next.
-- 💞️ I’m looking to collaborate with web and software development.
 - 📫 How to reach me (to be continued).

 <!---